p3achyjr/p3achygo/journal.md

 ## 7-16-2023

 - Found a bug where we are not viewing our root score estimate from the perspective of the current player...

+## 7-17-2023

+- Starting to implement a training sample window, and realized that we should train past the end of self-play.
+Samples that are drawn through their entire window are used an average of $k$ times (depending on how we pick our sample draw probability), but samples that lie at the end are drawn much less than that (i.e. the last generation is drawn $\frac{k}{gen_{window}}$ times).
+Therefore we should train past the end of self-play.
+I think a reasonable starting point is to train $gen_{window} - 10$ generations past the end of self-play.